backstage/backstage/docs/auth/microsoft/provider.md

 - `openid`
 - `profile`
 - `User.Read`
-- Optional custom scopes you defined in the app-config.yaml file.
+- Optional custom scopes of the `Microsoft Graph` API defined in the app-config.yaml file.

 Your company may require you to grant [admin consent](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/user-admin-consent-overview) for these permissions.
 Even if your company doesn't require admin consent, you may wish to do so as it means users don't need to individually consent the first time they access backstage.